cloudfoundry/php-buildpack/docs/config.md

-## Default Configuration
+## Configuration

-This build pack was build to be extremely flexible and configurable for an application developer.
+This build pack was built to be extremely flexible and configurable for an application developer.
 This document describes the different options that are available to an application developer and when he or she might want to use them.

+### Defaults

 The build pack stores all of its default configuration settings in the [defaults] directory.
 This is a good place to look if you want to see how something is configured out-of-the-box.